tshea113/budget-board/README.md

 ### Nginx

 There are two example nginx.conf files depending on how you would like to deploy.
+Rename one of the following files to `nginx.conf`:

-- The http example is ready to deploy as is (just need to remove the .example extension).
+- The http example is ready to deploy as is.
 This will deploy the app at `http://localhost`.
 - The https example has placeholders for your domain name and for your ssl cert and key names (assuming they are stored at the given location).
-You will need to fill those in and remove the .example extension.
+You will need to fill those in.

 ## Deploy